c-sola/TFG/README.md

 ## Contact

-For more information or suggestions, please contact: **solaruizclara@gmail.com**
+For more information or suggestions, please contact: **solaruizclara@gmail.com** :)

 ---

 This README provides a simple summary of the project.
-For more detailed information about the implementation and design choices, please refer to the main report of the Final Degree Project.
+For more detailed information about the implementation and design choices, please refer to the main report of the dissertation.